-- Imaginative play (drama, pretend games, dress-up); - Creative and sensory activities (play dough, finger paint, water play, arts and crafts); - Music, singing, dancing; - Reading to the children, keeping books available for the children's use; - Science and nature experiences (planting seeds and watching them grow, learning about pets and their care; - Those that promote small and large muscle co-ordination.
+- Imaginative play (drama, pretend games, dress-up) - Creative and sensory activities (play dough, finger paint, water play, arts and crafts) - Music, singing, dancing - Reading to the children, keeping books available for the children's use - Science and nature experiences (planting seeds and watching them grow, learning about pets and their care) - Those that promote small and large muscle co-ordination

+Guidelines for Screen Time

-Guidelines for television watching and computer use: Providers should make sure that programs are appropriate for the child/children; limit the amount of daily viewing or access time.
+Providers must consult with parents/guardians in regards to television watching and computer/tablet use.
+Providers should make sure that programs are appropriate for the child/children and limit the amount of daily viewing or access time.